-In addition to open records issues, Sarah’s media practice also focuses on federal communications law.
+In addition to First Amendment and open records issues, Sarah’s media practice also focuses on federal communications law.
 She has advised multi-national corporations on compliance with federal communications regulations and has represented a class of individuals in their suit to enforce communications regulations against one of the largest telecommunications providers in the country.

 Appellate Practice.
-Sarah has practiced before the United States Supreme Court, the Fourth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, the Georgia Supreme Court, and the Georgia Court of Appeals.
+Sarah has successfully represented clients before the United States Supreme Court, the Fourth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, the Georgia Supreme Court, and the Georgia Court of Appeals.
 Her appellate experience has involved issues such as major contract disputes, complex federal regulatory questions, open records laws, and federal criminal statutes.
-In her year as a clerk on the Eleventh Circuit, Sarah gained important insight on federal appellate practice and became familiar with a wide range of federal statutory regimes and constitutional law.
+In her year as a clerk on the Eleventh Circuit, Sarah gained important insight into federal appellate practice and became familiar with a wide range of federal statutory regimes and constitutional law.

 J.D., magna cum laude, The University of Michigan Law School